Outdoor Recreation Guide/Instructor

 Outdoor recreation guides are often paid by hour, day or trip.

-- New guides or guides in training can expect to earn between minimum wage and $20 an hour.
+- New guides or guides in training can expect to earn minimum wage.

-- Guides with more qualifications and responsibilities can earn between $20 and $28 an hour.
+- Guides with more qualifications and responsibilities can earn up to $28 an hour.

 Guides may be paid extra for longer trips with more clients.